Rama I: Vietnam and Cambodia

 In 1784–1785, the last of the Nguyễn Lords, Nguyễn Ánh, convinced Rama I to give him forces to attack Vietnam, which was then under the control of the Tây Sơn brothers.
 However, the joint Nguyễn-Siam fleet was destroyed in the Battle of Rach Gam–Xoai Mut in the Mekong Delta region.
 Nguyễn's appeal for Siamese assistance enabled the Siamese to exert considerable political influence over Nguyễn's court.
 Mac Tu Sinh, the son of Mạc Thiên Tứ and his Siamese wife, was raised among the Siamese, and held office as the governor of Hà Tiên until his death in 1787.
 Ngo Ma, a general of Siamese descent, was appointed as its acting governor in Mac's place.
 Nguyễn Ánh also took refuge in Siam at the King's court waiting for the opportunities to defeat Tây Sơn.
 These episodes demonstrated Rama I's willingness to extend Siamese power beyond his Kingdom.

 In Cambodia, King Reamraja (Ang Non II) was deposed in 1779 and the throne was given to the young prince Ang Eng.
 However, the pro-Vietnamese policies of certain Cambodian aristocrats under Ang Eng alarmed Rama I. As a result, Rama I had Ang Eng captured and deported to Bangkok, where Rama adopted him as his son, the purpose of which was to impose pro-Siamese sentiments on him.
 Rama I also imposed Chao Phraya Abhaya Bhubet as the Regent of Cambodia.

-Nguyễn Ánh secretly left for Vietnam in 1787, leaving Rama I a note.
-Nguyen managed to recapture Saigon by 1788 and later ascended as Emperor Gia Long in 1802.
+Nguyễn Ánh secretly left for Vietnam in 1787, leaving Rama I a note. Ánh managed to recapture Saigon by 1788 and later ascended as Emperor Gia Long in 1802.

 In 1794, upon Ang Eng's majority, Rama I reinstalled him as the Neareay Reachea III.
-The area around Siemreap and Battambang was annexed by Siam, and were governed by Abhaya Bhubet.
+The area around Siem Reap and Battambang was annexed by Siam, and were governed by Abhaya Bhubet.
 However, Rama I allowed these territories to be ruled in accordance with Cambodian traditions.